alacritty/vtebench/README.md

 ### Requirements

-The scripts for plotting the benchmark data with `gnuplot` uses negative indexes for substrings.
-This was added in bash [`4.2`](https://superuser.com/questions/1033273/bash-4-3-substring-negative-length-on-os-x#comment1442181_1033273).
+The scripts for plotting the benchmark data with `gnuplot` use negative indexes for substrings.
+This was added in `bash` [`4.2`](https://superuser.com/questions/1033273/bash-4-3-substring-negative-length-on-os-x#comment1442181_1033273).
 Ensure your version of bash is at least `4.2` by running: